ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 Function Drivers

 The following sections describe each function driver and its API.
-The USB host is a Windows, Macintosh, Linux system, etc., except for RNDIS, which supports Windows only.
+The USB host is a Windows, Mac OS, or Linux system.
+See the smxUSBD User’s Guide for any limitations and implementation you must do for these.

 Audio

 The Audio function driver makes your device look like a sound card to the USB host.
 You can include a speaker and/or microphone in this audio device so you can playback and/or record sound.
 You can also integrate a MIDI port into your device so it can accept MIDI data.
-There is no need to install any driver or .inf file in Windows to support this device but you may need to implement the sound device driver yourself, according to your system hardware and software environment.
+There is no need to install any driver or .inf file in Windows, Mac OS, or Linux to support this device but you may need to implement the sound device driver yourself, according to your system hardware and software environment.

 sud_AudioIsConnected(port)